supercollider/supercollider/README_WINDOWS.md

 4. Delete everything in the build folder, via File Explorer or `rmdir build /s /q`

-Generally, clearing the CMakeCache.txt and rerunning `cmake` should be enough to fix many build problems.
+Generally, clearing the CMakeCache.txt and rerunning `cmake` should be enough to fix any build problems.
 Switching git branches that only contain changes to code in SuperCollider proper should usually not require this kind of repair.

 ### Wrong libraries found